zhiif/Caesar-cipher-tools/README.md

 - [Kontak](#kontak)

 ### Description
-This program encodes and decodes the Caesar cipher.
+This program encode and decode the Caesar cipher.

 ### Requirements
-This tool run on `Python3`.
+- This tool run on `Python3`.
 Install it if you don't have it.
-Root privilege (for `Linux` users)
+- Root privilege (for `Linux` users)
 ##### Installation Python3
 ```bash
 apt install python3